globsoc/haikus/README.md

 ## Contributions or Bug Reports

 If you'd like to contribute feel free to submit a Pull Request.
 If you've found a bug, please submit an Issue.

+## To Do

+I need to improve the clarity of the legend in Figure 2 or the overall image resolution.